-- •The management team kept themselves updated with new initiatives and guidance by attending regular 'provider forums' in the local authority. and managers' meetings organised by the area manager at the providers head office. - •Monthly staff meetings gave staff the opportunity to feedback on the service.
+• The management team kept themselves updated with new initiatives and guidance by attending regular

+'provider forums' in the local authority.

+• Monthly staff meetings gave staff the opportunity to feedback on the service.
 Meeting minutes showed topics discussed included health and safety, training and development, and activities.
-We saw that staff used this opportunity to share best practice and positive outcomes of recovery
+We saw that staff used this opportunity to share best practice and positive outcomes of recovery.